 offers a tempting special four-course Valentine feast.

-The Magic Kingdom's Liberty Belle (an old-fashionedpaddle-wheelcruiser) is
+The Magic Kingdom's Liberty Belle (an old-fashionedpaddle-wheelcruiser) is re-launched.

 A groundbreaking ceremony for a new hotel in Tokyo Disneyland takes place.